Sampaiolc/Sampaiolc/README.md

 <a href="https://www.lostrouter.com/"> <img src="https://github.com/Sampaiolc/Sampaiolc/blob/main/header.png" alt="sampaiolc" /> </a>

 My name is Luis Sampaio.
 I'm a DevOps Engineer from Brasil.
 Currently, I'm work in Portugal at [@Byside](https://byside.com/)!
 I'm working mostly automating tasks, for that use technologies like Terraform, Ansible, Linux, Containers and Cloud Computing.
-I'm love Open-Source and sharing knowledge with the community.
+I love Open-Source and sharing knowledge with the community.

 - 🔭 I’m currently working on [Byside](https://byside.com/)